Sad-AI-dev/AstralHerd/README.md

 # AstralHerd
-Project repo for XP Link Jam 2022
+Project repo for XP Link Jam 2022.
 This game was developed over the course of 44 hours for the XP Link Gamejam 2022.
+[Sad_AI](https://github.com/Sad-AI-dev) is the sole developer of this project.
+All assests were created within the timeframe of the gamejam, except for the music, sounds and fonts.

 ## The Game
 ![Main Menu image](resources/screenshots/main_Menu.PNG?raw=true)